mui/material-ui/docs/src/pages/demos/tables/tables.md

 {{"demo": "pages/demos/tables/CustomPaginationActionsTable.js"}}

+## Customized tables

+You can customize most of the look and feel of the table by on overriding the styles of the `TableCell` component.

+{{"demo": "pages/demos/tables/CustomizedTable.js"}}

 ## Advanced use cases

 For more advanced use cases you might be able to take advantage of [dx-react-grid-material-ui](https://devexpress.github.io/devextreme-reactive/react/grid/).
 It's a data grid for Material-UI with paging, sorting, filtering, grouping and editing features.